-Note: The TOE can be delivered without the ECC library.
-In this case the TOE does not provide the Additional Specific Security Functionality Elliptic Curve Cryptography (ECC) and the IT environment has not to fulfill the requirements of this chapter.
+Note: The TOE can be delivered without the EC library.
+In this case the TOE does not provide the Additional Specific Security Functionality Elliptic Curve Cryptography (ECC) and the IT environment has not to fulfil the requirements of this chapter.